-The upheavals of 2020-2021 rival major past shocks to society-events like the 1918 flu pandemic, the Great Depression, the World Wars, and 9/11.
+The upheavals of 2020 rival major past shocks to society-events like the 1918 flu pandemic, the Great Depression, the World Wars, and 9/11.
 History has shown that serious social and political upheavals can challenge our cultural assumptions and bring about fundamental changes in how we think about the world.

-When the COVID-19 pandemic hit in March 2020, many commentators suggested that the reality we were suddenly facing was creating openings for progressive change by exposing the inadequacy of many of American culture's dominant mindsets.
+When the COVID-19 pandemic hit in March, many commentators suggested that the reality we were suddenly facing was creating openings for progressive change by exposing the inadequacy of many of American culture's dominant mindsets.
 The murder of George Floyd similarly led to suggestions that Americans were finally being forced to grapple with the realities of structural racism in a way that was leading to culture change.
-More recently, the January 6th attack on the Capitol has raised questions about whether political conflict is undermining support for democracy.

-With each of these upheavals, we have been interested in these possibilities while being cautious about claims that culture was changing in fundamental ways.
+We were interested in these possibilities while being cautious about claims that culture was changing in fundamental ways.
 Cultural mindsets are highly durable with deep historical roots.
 They emerge from and are tied to social practices and institutions that are woven into the very fabric of society.
 They tend to change slowly.
 For example, bootstraps thinking-the idea that if individuals have enough drive and grit, they can overcome obstacles and succeed-is deeply entrenched in American culture and society.
 At the same time, in moments of social upheaval, these calcified components of culture can destabilize and become mutable, leading to fairly rapid changes in mindsets.
-It seemed plausible that events of 2020-2021 might, for example, highlight how our circumstances shape our outcomes-illustrating the limitations of bootstraps thinking and putting pressure on this previously rock-solid feature of our culture.
+It seemed plausible that events of 2020 might, for example, highlight how our circumstances shape our outcomes-illustrating the limitations of bootstraps thinking and putting pressure on this previously rock-solid feature of our culture.

 Mindsets can shift and change in different ways.
-They can change in salience-some mindsets can become less dominant and less powerful in shaping thinking while others grow in strength and come to shape thinking in stronger ways (e.g., mindsets about the power of the free market gained greater purchase in the second half of the 20th century while mindsets around the value of collective labor action weakened).
+They can change in salience-some mindsets can become less dominant and less powerful in shaping thinking, while others grow in strength and come to shape thinking in stronger ways (e.g., mindsets about the power of the free market gained greater purchase in the second half of the 20th century while mindsets around the value of collective labor action weakened).
 The boundaries of a mindset can stretch as people apply existing ways of thinking to new realities (e.g., the contours of established mindsets about marriage stretched to encompass same-sex marriage).
 It's even possible that new circumstances can introduce entirely new ways of thinking (e.g., through the introduction of new science, as in the case of tobacco in the mid-20th century).

-Are the upheavals of the past year shifting fundamental American cultural mindsets?
+Are the upheavals of 2020 shifting fundamental American cultural mindsets?
 If so, which mindsets are moving?
 And in what ways are they shifting?
 These are not questions of merely academic interest.
-The mindsets that people use to make sense of their social and political reality shape their judgments and behavior and influence individual and collective decisions.
+The mindsets people use to make sense of our social and political reality shape their judgments and behavior, and influence individual and collective decisions.
 Shifts in cultural mindsets shift the terrain on which our social and political life takes place, opening up new possibilities while foreclosing others.
-In short, understanding if and how mindsets are shifting-and which ones are changing-can help inform and improve the strategies of social justice advocates and movement leaders.
+In short, understanding if and how mindsets are shifting-and which ones are changing--can help inform and improve the strategies of social justice advocates and movement leaders.
 By understanding how the ground is shifting, advocates and activists can more effectively navigate the way forward.